 The American Labor Movement is at a turning point.
-In spite of peaceful tendencies of their leaders, in spite of all unconsciousness on the part of the working masses, the Labor Movement is forced into ever larger struggles.
+In spite of peaceful tendencies of its leaders, and the unconsciousness of a part of the working masses, the Labor Movement is forced into ever larger struggles.
 These struggles place the workers in increasing measure not only in opposition to the capitalists, but also in opposition to that Executive Committee of the Capitalist class which is the Government.
-Each great struggle in its turn from the Steel Strike in 1919 to the Coal, Railroad and Textile Strikes in 1922, dictates to the American workers the same two lessons with ever sharper insistence.
+Each great struggle in its turn, from the Steel Strike in 1919 to the Coal, Railroad and Textile Strikes in 1922, dictates to the American workers, with ever sharper insistence, the same two lessons.